Nour-AlSulaIs/202271740-Nour-Al-Sulais-assignment4/docs/technical-documentation.md

 Theme switching is implemented using JavaScript:

 - A button toggles the `light-mode` class on the `<body>`
-- CSS overrides define light mode styling
+- CSS applies different styles for dark and light modes
-- `localStorage` stores the user's theme preference
+- `localStorage` stores the user's preference
-- The saved theme is applied on page load
+- The selected theme persists across page reloads

-This ensures a consistent user experience.
+This improves user experience and personalization.

 ---

+## 6. Navigation System

+- Navigation is implemented using anchor links (`#section-id`)
+- Smooth scrolling is enabled using CSS (`scroll-behavior`)
+- Active section highlighting is handled using JavaScript
+- The current section is detected based on viewport position

+This ensures accurate navigation and improves usability.

+---

-## 6. Interactive Features
+## 7. Interactive Features

 ### Show More / Show Less

-- Each project includes:
+- Each project card contains short and full descriptions
-  - A short description (default)
-  - A full description (hidden)
-- A button toggles visibility using JavaScript
+- JavaScript toggles visibility dynamically
-- Button text updates dynamically
+- Button text updates based on state

-This keeps the layout clean and interactive.
+### Skills Sphere

+- A 3D rotating sphere displays skills
+- Implemented using CSS transforms and JavaScript animation
+- Rotation is controlled and optimized for performance

 ---

-## 7. Contact Form and Validation
+## 8. Contact Form and Validation

 The contact section includes:

 - Name input
-- Email input (validated by browser)
+- Email input (HTML validation)
 - Message textarea
-- Submit button

 Functionality:

-- Required fields enforced using HTML validation
+- Required fields validation
-- JavaScript handles submission
-- `event.preventDefault()` prevents page reload
+- JavaScript prevents page reload (`event.preventDefault()`)
-- Success message is displayed
+- Success message displayed to the user
 - Form resets after submission

 ---

-## 8. API Integration — Advice Feature
+## 9. API Integration — Advice Feature

-An external API was used to display dynamic content.
+An external API is used to fetch dynamic advice.

-### How it works
+### Implementation

-- A request is sent using `fetch`
-- The response is converted to JSON
+- `fetch()` is used to request data
+- Data is parsed using `response.json()`
-- Advice text is extracted and displayed in the UI
+- Advice text is displayed dynamically

 ### Error Handling

-- If the API fails, a fallback message is shown
+- Fallback message shown if request fails
 - Prevents application crashes

-This demonstrates external API integration and dynamic updates.

 ---

-## 9. Countdown Timer (Complex Logic)
+## 10. Countdown Timer (Complex Logic)

 A graduation countdown timer was implemented.

-### How it works
+### Functionality

-- A future date is defined using JavaScript
+- A target date is defined
-- Current time is retrieved continuously
+- Current time is updated continuously
-- The difference is calculated
+- Time difference is calculated and converted into:
-- Converted into:
   - Days
   - Hours
   - Minutes
   - Seconds

-- Updated every second using `setInterval`
+- Updated every second using `setInterval()`

 ### Logic

-- Mathematical calculations convert milliseconds
+- Uses mathematical calculations for time conversion
-- Condition checks when countdown ends
+- Stops and displays a message when countdown ends

-This demonstrates advanced JavaScript logic.

 ---

-## 10. Performance Optimization
+## 11. Performance Optimization

-Basic performance improvements were applied:

-- Images use `loading="lazy"` for faster loading
+- Images use `loading="lazy"`
-- Unused code was removed
-- Efficient CSS properties were used
+- Code cleaned and optimized
-- DOM access was optimized in JavaScript
+- Efficient DOM manipulation

-These steps improve loading speed and efficiency.
+- Responsive design improves performance across devices

 ---

-## 11. UI/UX Considerations
+## 12. UI/UX Considerations

-The design focuses on usability:
+The design focuses on clarity and usability:

+- Clean and consistent layout
-- Clear layout and navigation
+- Clear navigation structure
-- Consistent spacing and alignment
-- Interactive elements (buttons, API, countdown)
+- Interactive elements (buttons, animations, API content)
-- Real-time updates improve engagement
+- Real-time feedback (countdown, form messages)
-- Responsive design ensures smooth experience
+- Consistent color system across dark and light modes

 ---

-## 12. Testing & Validation
+## 13. Testing & Validation

-The project was tested to ensure functionality:
+The application was tested to ensure reliability:

 - Responsive behavior across devices
-- Dark/Light mode switching
+- Dark/Light mode functionality
-- API data loading
+- API data loading and error handling
-- Countdown accuracy
+- Countdown timer accuracy
-- Form validation and feedback
+- Form validation and submission

+All major features were verified using browser testing tools.